-Kills or slows the growth of the tumor.
-We often recommend chemotherapy before surgery to reduce the size of the tumor and minimize damage to surrounding tissue and organs.
+Medicine that can be given by mouth or IV that kills or slows the growth of the tumor.
+We often recommend chemotherapy before surgery to help reduce the size of the tumor.

 External beams deliver radiation directly to your pancreatic tumor to slow or stop cancer growth.
 Radiation therapy may be combined with chemotherapy before or after surgery.